Providing Protection for Beneficiaries with Beneficiary Trusts

 In addition to providing protection from potential creditors, a beneficiary trust can protect your beneficiaries from themselves.
 Our attorneys can draft spendthrift provisions to provide limited access to funds until your beneficiaries are ready to control them.

 Beneficiary trusts are sometimes called estate preservation trusts, century trusts or legacy trusts.
 Your beneficiaries serve as their own trustees, or you can name someone else as the trustee.
 Our law firm can serve as an advisor or as the trustee.

-Our offices are located in Phoenix, Tucson, Albuquerque and communities throughout Arizona and New Mexico.
-Contact us to arrange a consultation with an experienced lawyer today.
+Our offices are located throughout the state of Arizona and you can easily contact us to arrange a consultation with an experienced lawyer today.